The School of Accountancy is NOT currently accepting any applications for admission to the MAcc-only program as we are at full capacity.

 Total MAcc requirements: 30 hours

-Graduate students may use their accountancy electives and business electives to complete an emphasis in taxation.
-A tax certificate can give graduates an edge in recruiting and career advancement.
+Graduate students may use their accountancy electives and business electives to complete an emphasis in taxation or assurance.
+A tax or assurance certificate can give graduates an edge in recruiting and career advancement.

 Upon completing the requirements listed below, a student will receive a Graduate Certificate issued from the Graduate School in Taxation.
 The Tax Certificate requires that a student complete 15 hours of courses in taxation (of which a minimum 12 hours must be in graduate courses), including an undergraduate tax course.